-Both conservation and veterans groups successfully rallied for the protection of Camp Hale located in the Western Rockies.
+Both conservation and veterans groups successfully rallied for the protection of Camp Hale, located in the Western Rockies.

-President Biden announced Wednesday the creation of the The Camp Hale-Continental Divide National Monument in an effort to conserve a piece of the Rockies that’s loaded with United States wartime history as well as magnificent wildlife.
+President Biden announced in October 2022 the creation of the The Camp Hale-Continental Divide National Monument in an effort to conserve a piece of the Rockies that’s loaded with United States wartime history as well as magnificent wildlife.
 Located in Western Colorado between Leadville and Red Cliff, this rugged landscape is where the U.S. Army’s 10th Mountain Division trained for alpine warfare for key operations during World War II.
 The region is also part of the ancestral lands of the native Ute Tribes.

 According to the Sierra Club, the training area for the elite 10th Division, which lies at almost 10,000 feet in elevation, was used for both alpine and Nordic skiing, mountain climbing, and cold-weather survival skills in the deep snow.
 It included over 1,000 buildings, parade grounds, and a weapons range, and at its busiest housed some 15,000 soldiers who fought a decisive battle in Italy’s Apennine Mountains, helping the Allied powers defeat Nazi forces on Riva Ridge and Mt.
 Belvedere after several setbacks.